-Moravian Graduate and CIU 20
+Moravian University and CIU 20

-HR in Public Schools Specialization
+- Human Resources in Public Schools Specialization

 The HR in Public Schools specialization is the first program of its kind in the Lehigh Valley.
 This fully online program is designed for the working teacher or administrator, with eight-week courses, evening classes, and synchronous and asynchronous components.
 Students will gain the industry knowledge necessary for growth and success as an HR professional in a K–12 setting.